Dallas house fire leaves two people displaced

 Firefighters had the fire knocked down by 6:23 p.m., Welsh said.

-Crews remained on scene for several hours afterward to monitor for flareups and put them out, Welsh said.
+Crews remained on scene for several hours afterward monitoring for flareups and putting them out, she said.

-The Oregon State Fire Marshal’s Office and the Polk County Sheriff’s Office are investigating the cause.

-Thirty firefighters from Dallas Fire & EMS, Southwest Polk, Falls City and Polk No. 1 responded to the call.
-Five water tenders – fire equipment carrying water -- were used as there are no fire hydrants in the area, Welsh said.
+Thirty firefighters responded to the call from Dallas Fire & EMS, Southwest Polk, Falls City and Polk No. 1.
+Five water tenders — fire equipment carrying water — were used as there are no fire hydrants in the area, Welsh said.

 Two people living in the home found temporary housing.